scholarslab/scholarslab.github.io/collections/_work/prism.md

 end-year: 2013
 ---

 **Note: As of summer 2020, Prism is no longer active as a usable tool.
 We apologize for any inconvenience.
-Stay tuned for a static version of the site, unusable in the classroom, but meant for arcival purposes.**
+A static site meant to convey the use, intervention of Prism, and some ideas for pedagogical alternatives can be found [here](https://scholarslab.github.io/prism-static/).**

-"Prism is a tool for collaborative interpretation of texts.
+Prism was a tool for collaborative interpretation of texts.
 Imagined as the digital instantiation of a vaporware game that was played in the Scholars' Lab and SpecLab, the site allows users to upload documents for a group to interpret along various interpretive axes.
-The tool has seen significant use in K-12 classrooms."
+The tool has seen significant use in K-12 classrooms.

+**Publications**

+* "[Crowdsourcing Individual Interpretations: Between Microtasking and Macrotasking](https://doi.org/10.1093/llc/fqu030),” Brandon Walsh; Claire Maiers; Gwen Nally; Jeremy Boggs; Literary and Linguistic Computing 2014; https://doi.org/10.1093/llc/fqu030.